stjordanis/terra-docs-old/docs/dev-spec-market.md

 func (k Keeper) ApplySwapToPool(ctx sdk.Context, offerCoin sdk.Coin, askCoin sdk.DecCoin) sdk.Error
 ```

-`ApplySwapToPools()` is called during the swap to update each of the Terra and Luna pools reflecting their new total balances. `offerPool` increases by the amount of `offer` tokens, and `ask` pool decreases by `ask` tokens provided by the market.
+`ApplySwapToPools()` is called during the swap to update each of the Terra and Luna pools reflecting their new total balances.
+The pools remain unchanged during Terra<>Terra swaps. `offerPool` increases by the amount of `offer` tokens, and `askPool` decreases by `ask` tokens provided by the market.

 For instance, if I am swapping 2 TerraUSD for 3 LUNA, the offer pool (Terra) will increase by 2 USD and the ask pool (Luna) will decrease by 3 tokens.
-In practice, rather than keeping track of the sizes of the two pools, it is encoded in a positive/negative number `TerraPoolDelta`, with negative numbers representing a larger Luna pool.
+In practice, rather than keeping track of the sizes of the two pools, it is encoded in a +/- number `TerraPoolDelta`, with postive numbers representing a larger Terra pool.
+Thus, the delta would increase from 0 to 2.

 ## End-Block